XY-boy/MSTT-STVSR/README.md

  We reorganize the satellite video super-resolution data set named [*Jilin-189*](https://pan.baidu.com/s/1Y1-mS5gf7m8xSTJQPn4WZw) proposed in our previous work [MSDTGP](https://github.com/XY-boy/MSDTGP) to ensure the data directory structure is consistent with the [*Vimeo-90K*](http://toflow.csail.mit.edu/).
  Finally, We obtained 2,647 video clips as a training set.

  Please download our dataset [*189_vime7*](https://pan.baidu.com/s/1Nx7lsS4371AVvrbkABSmmQ) from Baidu Netdisk.
+Code: 0rc2

-Code:0rc2 You can also train your dataset following the directory sturture below!
+ You can also train your dataset following the directory sturture below!

 ### Data directory structure